ameeuw/qaJS/README.md

 Add, change or uncomment the line:
 `enable_uart=1`

+To enable full screen output add or uncomment the line:
+`disable_overscan=1`

+If you are working with a Raspberry Pi 3 add the following line to disable bluetooth:
+`dtoverlay=pi3-disable-bt`

 #### Update and upgrade system packages (could take a while...):

 `sudo apt-get update && sudo apt-get upgrade -y`